-The \subfigure command requires subfigure.sty, which is called in the preamble of the interactfssample.tex file (in order to allow your choice of an alternative package if preferred) and included in the Interact IAT_EX bundle for convenience.
-Please supply any additional figure macros you use with your article in the preamble of your .tex file, before \begin{document}.
+The \subfloat command requires subfig.sty, which is called in the preamble of the interacttfqsample.tex file (to allow your choice of an alternative package if preferred) and included in the Interact LATEX bundle for convenience.
+Please supply any additional figure macros used with your article in the preamble of your .tex file.